revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-10. What are all the JDBC information that you need to configure in the hibernate configuration file?
+10.What are all the JDBC information that you need to configure in the hibernate configuration file?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)